psamuels00/artwork/README.md

 ## Develop

-To build the pages and serve them up during development, first generate the favicons files:

-    npm run make-favicons

-Next run the following commands in separate windows:
+To build and serve the pages during development, run the following commands in separate windows:

     npm run develop-css       # Tailwind transformations
     npm run develop-eleventy  # Build pages and run 11ty server